open-policy-agent/npm-opa-wasm/README.md

 The loaded policy object returned from `loadPolicy()` has a couple of important APIs for policy evaluation:

-`setData(obj)` -- Provide an external `data` document for policy evaluation.
+`setData(data)` -- Provide an external `data` document for policy evaluation.

+- `data` MUST be a serializable object or `ArrayBuffer`, which assumed to be a well-formed stringified JSON

-Requires a JSON serializable object. `evaluate(input)` -- Evaluates the policy using any loaded data and the supplied `input` document.
+`evaluate(input)` -- Evaluates the policy using any loaded data and the supplied `input` document.

-The `input` parameter must be a JSON string.
+- `input` parameter MAY be an `object`, primitive literal or `ArrayBuffer`, which assumed to be a well-formed stringified JSON

+> `ArrayBuffer` supported in the APIs above as a performance optimisation
+> feature, given that either network or file system provided contents can easily
+> be represented as `ArrayBuffer` in a very performant way.

 Example: